Soumya-Puranikamath/Vlsi-workshop/README.md

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/c7a0ec34-4839-4bd2-a616-e58d27706d17)

 After that we need to open bash using command docker being in openlane directory.
-And enter into the open lane and prepare the design as shown in figure.
-Once preparation is complete we need to use following commands
+And enter into the openlane and prepare the design as shown in figure.
+Once preparation is complete we need to use following commands.

 set lefs [glob $::env(DESIGN_DIR)/src/*.lef]